 Why Projects Keep Getting Delayed - Even When Teams Work Hard

 Projects don’t get delayed because people are slow.
 They get delayed because too much work runs in parallel.
-When everything is urgent, nothing moves - and delays become inevitable.
+When everything is urgent, nothing moves.

 Systemic overload, not weak execution